graycoreio/daffodil/libs/design/guides/getting-started.md

 > Note that this import changes the output CSS and should only ever be imported once!

-> For more information on our approach to these kinds of styles, [see the "Global Style" guide.](./global-styles.md)
+> For more information on our approach to these kinds of styles, see the ["Global Styles" guide.](./global-styles.md)

 ### Add a Theme
 `@daffodil/design` is a themable component library.
 The components in the design library can be configured with customized colors in addition to a dark AND light mode for those same colors.